 Larijani and Yokomichi also exchanged views on the two countries' bilateral efforts to resolve the Afghanistan crisis.

 During his meeting with Japanese Foreign Minister Katsuya Okada, Larijani expressed support for Japan's proposal for convergence among Asian countries.

 The Islamic Republic fully supports the Asian convergence proposal, he added.

-He pointed to Japan-Iran cooperation for the optimization of energy consumption and praised the efforts to enhance the two countries' economic, cultural, and
+He pointed to Japan-Iran cooperation for the optimization of energy consumption and praised the efforts to enhance the two countries' economic, cultural, and scientific ties.

-ties with Iran but also called for the expansion of cooperation with the Islamic Republic.
+The Japanese foreign minister expressed satisfaction with the current level of ties with Iran but also called for the expansion of cooperation with the Islamic Republic.

 Iran has so many natural and human resources and it has the potential to play a major role in the international community, he added.

 Commenting on Iran's nuclear program, Larijani said Iran will always support the idea of constructive negotiations.